bgp59/p-ssh/README.md

                         optional path passed as a parameter.
 The path may contain the following placeholders: `{n}': substitute
-                        with `uname -n` (lowercase and stripped of domain), `{p}': substitute with the PID of the process.
+                        with `uname -n` (lowercase and stripped of domain), `{p}': substitute with the PID of the process, `{U}: substitute with the local user name.
 Additionally the path may contain strftime formatting characters which will be interpolated using the invocation time.
 If the optional parameter is missing then a path rooted on `P_SSH_WORKING_DIR_ROOT' env var or on an internal fallback is used to form:
-                        `...github/p-ssh/.work/{n}/ssh/%Y-%m-%dT%H:%M:%S%z-{p}'.
+                        `/tmp/{U}/p_ssh/work/p-ssh/%Y-%m-%dT%H:%M:%S%z-{p}'.
   -x, --trace, --no-trace, --x, --no-x
                         Override the implied display of the result upon individual command completion.
 If no audit trail is